Veil-of-Aether/worldbuilding/README.md

 ## About
 *The Veil of Aether* is a free and open-source (FOSS) action-adventure RPG.
 It is based in the fictional land of Neyvara, a world focused on the four elements of Earth, Fire, Wind, and Water.
 The protagonist of the game is Darian (the player), a young adult who sets out on an epic adventure to save the world from an evil sorcerer.
 He must fight through trials and dungeons to reach the final climactic battle.

-This repository contains the code and assets for the game.
+This repository contains the lore.

 ## Our mission statement